The Duke Of Sussex Arrived In Style To Meet New Marine Recruits

 Prince Harry, Duke of Sussex, took over his grandfather Prince Philip’s role as captain general of the marines in December 2017.
 Nine months later, he has made his first official visit to the Royal Marines Commando Training Center.

 As reported by People, the prince arrived in a Royal Navy Wildcat Maritime Attack aircraft at approximately 10 a.m. local time to the base in Lympstone in the south of England.
-The Wildcat is ” a maritime attack helicopter from the Commando Helicopter Force, which provides crucial aerial support to the Royal Marines,” according to Express UK.
+The Wildcat is “a maritime attack helicopter from the Commando Helicopter Force, which provides crucial aerial support to the Royal Marines,” according to Express UK.

 Prince Harry served two tours in Afghanistan, where he flew Apache helicopters.
 He rose to the rank of captain in the Blues and Royals, a regiment of the Household Cavalry, through his service.

-Upon arrival, the new Duke of Sussex received a “ceremonial welcome,” before meeting with new recruits both in the gym and on the assault course.
+Upon arrival, the new Duke of Sussex received a “ceremonial welcome” before meeting with new recruits both in the gym and on the assault course.

 Kensington Palace’s official Instagram account shared an image of Harry on the base, speaking to the trainees while others traversed the high ropes of the obstacle course in the background.